-The English + Afternoon activities course is available for all teenagers .
+The English + Afternoon activities programme is available for all teenagers .
 Teenage English classes are held at our teenage school in Lisivigeen, Killarney.
 There is a short video of the Lisivigeen school here .
 Teenagers also enjoy afternoon activities as well as a full day trip on Saturdays.
 We have students from all over the world and Killarney is one of the most famous towns in Ireland because of Killarney National Park and all the things you can do!

 |Course Name||Standard Course (GE3)|

 |Level Requirement||None: 6 different levels available from Beginner to Advanced (A1-C1)|

 |Content||15 hours General English (Group Class) Afternoon activities Saturday Day Trip (Excursion)|

 |Timetable||Easter and Summer only 9.45 am –1pm; 2-5 pm Mon-Fri|